enoweb |

 *Mr Eno of Woodbrige, currently residing in the parish of Oxford, is working on a new theory which stated that whenever a tortoise is in the room then technology failure is far more likely to occur than if it was not there.
 (Please note – no animals were harmed in the development of this theory).
 The failure of the Passengers album to receive any real commercial or critical success is also attributed to this phenomenon.
 Larry Mullen, a convert to this latest theory, is on record as saying "I still don’t know what that record was about or who wanted the tortoise there".
 It is rumoured that Island’s Chris Blackwell has forbidden the presence of anything larger than a terrapin on any of their future albums.

-On the topic of U2, Brian seems happy to talk a bit more about The Unforgettable Fire.
+topic of U2, Brian seems happy to talk a bit more about The Unforgettable

 - Neverwhere -- probably not viewable outside the UK

-On the topic of BBC programmes, here's some information about the content of the forthcoming Arena documentary.
+topic of BBC programmes, here's some information about the content of the forthcoming

-Marc Greuther writes: Seems that Peter Norton's remaining copies are available at MOMA.
+Greuther writes: Seems that Peter Norton's remaining copies are available

 - Juno -- also available at beatport.com but we can't get a stable link to that page